grpc/proposal/A15-binary-logging.md

 The proposed design is adding binary logging as a built-in functionality in gRPC.
-Users can turn it on/off by setting the `GRPC_BINARY_LOG_FILTER` environment variable in C. Other language implementations are free to use a similarly named flag or option string.
+Users can turn it on/off by setting the `GRPC_BINARY_LOG_FILTER` environment variable or a similarly named flag or option string.
 Turning on binary logging should be a configuration setting and require no code changes.
 The control interface should allow users to change the amount and contents of logs.

 The logged events correspond to what is visible at the application level, and as a result they exclude things like [hedging and